ciotto/ciotto.github.io/sites/ci8/multiple_choice_test_omr/README.md

 ### (Work in Progress)

-Some days ago my wife ask me to help her to correct some multiple choice tests and, since I hate to lost my time, I spent some hours in order to write a script that automate the data extrapolation.
+Some days ago, my wife asked me to help her to correct some multiple choice tests and, since I hate to lost my time, I spent some hours in order to write a script that automate the data extrapolation.

 After googling some information, I found an [interesting article by Adrian Rosebrock](https://www.pyimagesearch.com/2016/10/03/bubble-sheet-multiple-choice-scanner-and-test-grader-using-omr-python-and-opencv/) that talk about this, so I tried his approach  and the result of [first test](test1.py) was good: